-Good Chemistry of Massachusetts, Inc.'s ("Good Chemistry") hiring policy is to promote a diverse workforce.
-Good Chemistry is committed to promoting racial and gender equity and supporting veterans, LGBTQ, people with disabilities, and other communities in the makeup of its workforce.
+Good Chemistry of Massachusetts, Inc. together with our other company Good Chemistry Nurseries of Massachusetts, LLC., collectively called "Good Chemistry" hiring policy is to promote a diverse workforce.
+Good Chemistry is committed to promoting racial and gender equity and supporting veterans, LGBTQ+, people with disabilities, and other communities in the makeup of its workforce.

 Any actions taken, or programs instituted by Good Chemistry, will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.